Mi Bella Mondo

 Property: Base Camp Explorer, Masai Mara National Reserve

 BaseCamp Explorer provided a classic first stop and an absolute “out of Africa” adventure.
 Our stay at Basecamp lodging in Masai Mara was a truly unique experience.
-This gold-rated camp, nestled along the Talek River, bordered on one side by Masai Mara Reserve, Talek village, and privately owned land, was the epitome of sustainable eco-tourism.
+This gold-rated camp, nestled along the Talek River and bordered on one side by Masai Mara Reserve, Talek village, and privately owned land, was the epitome of sustainable ecotourism.
 Offering a perfect balance of exploration, cultural authenticity, and environmental sensitivity, it provided an exclusive opportunity to connect with the incredible wildlife that calls this space home.
 Our tented suites faced the river, offering a private deck and a breathtaking view of the Talek River.
-It was a privilege to stay at a camp that hosted Barack Obama and his young family, a testament to its allure and commitment to eco-tourism.
+It was a privilege to stay at a camp that hosted Barack Obama and his young family, a testament to its allure and commitment to ecotourism.

 Destination Highlights: